kingsdigitallab/crossreads/README.md

 * describe the palaeographical features of the graph using previously fetched definitions
 * encode the annotation according to Web Annotation standard
 * extract the diplomatic version of the TEI text and show it below the image viewer

-### TODO:

-* new UI to edit the palaeographical definitions
-* load & save annotation to github (currently saved in Browser session)
+* load & save annotations to github (currently saved in Browser session)

-* modular backend to load & save (e.g. github, Archetype, DB)
+### TODO

+See the github issue section and the [milestones](https://github.com/kingsdigitallab/crossreads/milestones).

 # Develop